dvause/spring-data-rest-service/README.md

 spring-data-rest-service
 ========================

-A spring rest service built with spring-boot for connecting to various databases.
+A spring rest service for connecting to various databases.